danferth/todo/README.md

 ## The big random list
 - [ ] Add tox book and two appnotes to the tech.json file
 - [ ] start design of search for tech library
+- [ ] need to have a careers page like just a link in footer and simple page only one or two positions open at a time
 - [ ] text for each roadmap tile
 - [ ] redo the transfer cap form in angular will need json file and what not
 - [ ] set `$_GET` in ~~Full Width template for product pages~~ test template to set biology or chemistry and have angular know it